Santorini tomato: Growing Conditions

 Santorini is a volcanic island, and its characteristic soil and weather define the character of Santorini tomatoes.
 The island receives less than 370mm of rainfall annually, so the crops must rely on dew and the high, 71%, humidity throughout the year.
-The soil contains no nitrogen, and the tomatoes are often unfertilized.
+The soil contains no nitrogen naturally, and fertilizers - which would compensate for this - are not usually used.
 On the other hand, the soil contains sodium, which is hygroscopic, and can absorb moisture from the air and traps it.
 The water stress and limey, alkaline soil largely account for the selective breeding that developed this tomato.

 History

 It is widely believed that an abbot of the Capuchin monastery in Ano Syros (Cyclades) brought the first cherry tomatoes to Greece in 1818.
 The variety of tomato began to be regularly cultivated in 1875.
 By the 1900s, 20,000 acres of tomatoes were regularly being harvested in Santorini.
 Tomato production has declined since this time due to various environment, political, and tourism issues.

-The Santorini tomato has been protected with an official designation of origin since June 13th 2013.
+The Santorini tomato has been protected with an official designation of origin since June 13, 2013.
+A museum, the Tomato Industrial Museum D. Nomikos, covers the history of Santorini tomato cultivation and processing.